sahilkappu/Linux-ChangePHP-Script/Readme.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how:
+Feel free to:

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ## 📝 License